TensorYue/Steel-Design-Package/README.md

 ### Round HSS

-Combined Compression and Flexure AISC Ch.H (The calculation for HSS is relatively simple, user can extract the design for individual load from the VBA code if needed)
+Combined Compression and Flexure AISC Ch.H (The calculation for HSS is relatively simple, user can extract the design for individual case from the VBA code if needed)

 # Reference